Will-Woodman/BridgingInTreeSpace/README.md

 This Github repository includes the code required to perform the statistical inference procedures specified in the paper [Brownian motion, bridges and Bayesian inference in phylogenetic tree space](https://arxiv.org/abs/2506.22135) and my upcoming thesis.

-An html file and corresponding RMarkdown file for reproducing the analysis on yeast gene trees detailed in the paper called ExperimentalDataRScript are provided as part of this project.
+An html file and corresponding RMarkdown file for reproducing the analysis on yeast gene trees detailed in the paper called ExperimentalDataRScript are provided as part of this project. <a href="https://will-woodman.github.io/BridgingInTreeSpace/ExperimentalDataRScript">ExperimentalDataRScript</a>
+An RMarkdown file of the same name is given in the source code to reproduce the results.</li>.

 The code can be downloaded from this Github repository and run from the command line.
+The easiest way to do this is with .sh files, where we can specify the various parameters required for the MCMC algorithms.
+The rest of this readme gives example shell scripts and parameters for running the different MCMC algorithms.

 ## Running the inference procedures